OpenSecuritySummit/oss2018/content/outcomes/product-sessions/Azure-Security-Features.md

 ## Outcomes

+People came and learned about the security features of Azure and other features.

 An informal session for knowledge sharing and learning the newer security features of Azure, including: Access Control (AIM), Just in Time (JIT) access control, Security Center Recommendations, Virtual Machine Security Recommendations, and Key Vault.

+People now know more and got to try Azure.
+They now know about security centre, and we all agreed that now we are in a DevOps world and we now have to worry about not only AppSec but also OpSec.

 Specific features and aspects demonstrated/discussed in the session: